David Sainsbury International MSc Scholarships

 We have complete discretion to decide how long we will make the Scholarship scheme available, for what period of time the Scholarship scheme will operate, and we may withdraw the Scholarship scheme at any time and without further notice.

 Contributions to the tuition fee will be made directly by TSL to UEA.
 No alternative/equivalent monetary payment will be made in respect of the fee.

 The maximum period that an annual Scholarship will be applied to your account for a specific postgraduate programme is one year (12 months) for full-time students.

-Please note that scholarship awards cannot be deferred to a subsequent year.
-If you do defer your entry to the course, then any scholarship award will be removed.
-You can apply for the same or other scholarships the following year, but any award cannot be guaranteed.
+Please note that Scholarship awards cannot be deferred to a subsequent year.
+If you do defer your entry to the course, then any Scholarship award will be removed.
+You will be considered for whatever Scholarships are available the following year, but any award cannot be guaranteed.

 Withdrawal of Scholarship

 - You are expelled, suspended or excluded from the whole or part of the University or your programme of study for academic failure; or

 - We are of the reasonable opinion that you have made any misrepresentation (whether negligently or intentionally) to us either in respect of applying for the course and/or Scholarship or during the course of and in connection with your studies at the University; or

 - We are of the reasonable opinion that you have acted fraudulently or dishonestly in connection with securing your Scholarship or place at the University.